Level 5 Certificate in Principles of

-COMMISSIONING FOR WELLBEING WITH A LEARNING DISABILITY AND AUTISM FOCUS (RQF)
+COMMISSIONING FOR WELLBEING contextualised for a LEARNING DISABILITY AND AUTISM FOCUS

 When support for people with a learning disability is commissioned well, it can make a significant difference to someone’s life.
 Throughout 2020, Bespoke Consultancy and Education Ltd working in partnership with Skills for Care has been delivering a pilot across the South West to deliver the qualification with a learning disability and/or autism focus.

 This qualification tackles the challenge of defining and delivering wellbeing outcomes in an increasingly complex environment.
 It highlights not only the importance of consultation and coproduction at every stage of the commissioning cycle but also unpicks the legislative requirements to manage the market effectively and considers the role of stakeholders while placing people at the heart of the process.

 This opportunity is now available across the rest of England for commissioners, providers of health and social care services and other professionals involved in commissioning services for people with learning disabilities and/or autism.

 It will give learners the opportunity to connect with other commissioning staff across the country, to learn what they’re doing and how they approach their work.
 It will help improve confidence, motivation as well as increase skills and knowledge.